elegant-scipy/elegant-scipy/markdown/ch6.markdown

 [website](http://www.ifp.illinois.edu/~varshney/elegans),
 and the processed data is in our `data/` directory.

 First, let us load the data.
+There are four components:
+- the network of chemical synapses, through which a *pre-synaptic neuron* sends a chemical signal to a *post-synaptic* neuron,
-There are four components: the chemical synapse network, the gap junction network (these are direct electrical contacts between neurons), the neuron IDs (names), and the three neuron types:
+- the gap junction network, which contains direct electrical contacts between neurons),
+- the neuron IDs (names), and
+- the three neuron types:
   - sensory neurons, those that detect signals coming from the outside world, encoded as 0;
   - motor neurons, those that activate muscles, enabling the worm to move, encoded as 2; and
   - interneurons, the neurons in between, which enable complex signal processing to occur between sensory neurons and motor neurons, encoded as 1.

 ```python
 import numpy as np